KfirPinto/Bacteria-Metric/README.md

 # Bacterial Taxonomic Clustering Analysis

 ## Overview
 This tool performs clustering analysis on bacterial embeddings and evaluates how well the clusters align with taxonomic classifications.
 It supports multiple dimensionality reduction methods and provides various visualization options to assess clustering quality.
-The tool can work with either model-based embeddings or external pre-computed embeddings.
+The tool works with pre-computed embeddings and their corresponding bacterial labels.

 ## How to Run

 ### 1. Prepare the Files

-#### For Model-Based Analysis
 Make sure you have the following files ready:
-- `test_tensor.npy`: The test data containing bacterial gene expression data
-- `test_bacteria.npy`: The test labels, representing the bacteria names corresponding to the data
-- `split_autoencoder.pt`: A pre-trained model to load the encoder
-- `bacterial_lineage_formatted.csv`: A CSV file containing the taxonomy information for bacteria (columns: Original Name, Family, Order, Class).
-This is a file that is gotten as an output from running the script `create_lineage.py`
-- `model.py`: Python file containing the model architecture definition

-#### For External Embeddings Analysis
-Make sure you have the following files ready:
-- `embeddings.npy`: Pre-computed bacterial embeddings
+- `embeddings.npy`: Pre-computed bacterial embeddings (numpy array)
-- `projection_matrix.npy` (optional): Projection matrix to apply to embeddings
-- `test_bacteria.npy`: The bacteria names corresponding to the embeddings
+- `embeddings_labels.csv`: CSV file containing bacterial names corresponding to the embeddings
-- `bacterial_lineage_formatted.csv`: A CSV file containing the taxonomy information
+- `bacterial_lineage.csv`: CSV file containing taxonomy information for bacteria with columns: `Original Name`, `Family`, `Order`, `Class`, `Phylum`

 You can either place these files in the same directory as the script or specify their paths using command-line arguments.